strid-studio/.github/profile/README.md

 ## Who it's for

-Streamers running multi-platform IRL operations as a business.
-People whose current alternative is a full human team — and who want coverage that human teams can't match, without the cost, overhead, or knowledge loss when staff change.
+Streamers who care about their craft — that want coverage that human teams can't match, without the cost, overhead, or knowledge loss when staff change.
+STRID operates 24/7

-Built top-down.
-Maximalist version first, lighter tiers later.

 ---